PREreview/documentation/about/team.md

 biographies and up-lifting books with her two black cats on her lap.

-### Samantha Hindle, Ph.D. – Co-founder, Peer Review Training and Parterships Lead
+### Samantha Hindle, Ph.D. – Co-Founder, Peer Review Training and Parterships Lead
 ![Sam](../images/sam2_bw.jpg)

 Sam is content lead at the leading preprint server for the life sciences, [bioRxiv](https://www.biorxiv.org/).
 At PREreview she leads the